Vegan Sticky Buns

 Perfect rolled cinnamon rolls are in a casserole waiting to be baked.

-Rise and Bake Rolls: Cover rolls with plastic wrap and rise until doubled in size.
+Cover rolls with plastic wrap and rise until doubled in size.

 Bake in a preheated oven until golden brown.

-Allow to slightly cool in the pan before flipping upside down onto a platter.
-Be sure to scoop out any topping that is left in the dish and spread over the vegan sticky buns.
+Be sure to scoop out any topping left in the dish and spread over the vegan sticky buns.

-Chia Eggs are a common egg substitute in vegan baking.
+Chia eggs are a common egg substitute in vegan baking.
 They are made by mixing ground chia (or the whole seed) with water and allowing it to sit for a few minutes.

 The chia egg will thicken and become gel-like.
 There are also white chia seeds if you want to keep the color pure for baked goods.
-I have never found that a necessity though.
+I have never found that a necessity, though.

 An accurate oven temperature is important for any baking recipe.
-Once your rolls are in the preheated oven, try not to open the oven door.
-This lets heat out.
+Once your rolls are in the preheated oven, try not to open the oven door; this lets heat out.

 You can also keep an inexpensive oven thermometer inside to monitor the temp.